-Maintain adequate data on programs for sub-baccalaureate credentials and adult basic education
+Maintain adequate information on programs for sub-baccalaureate credentials and adult basic education

 Sub-baccalaureate credentials and adult basic education -- including short-term credential, licensure, high school equivalency, and certification programs -- make up a substantial and growing share of enrollment at metropolitan Chicago's community colleges.
-Although increasingly available, sub-baccalaureate programs are not uniformly valuable for workers or employers.
+These new models of education may provide more flexible and affordable options than traditional degree programs.
+However, sub-baccalaureate programs are not uniformly valuable for workers or employers.
+Because some providers are not subject to traditional accrediting agencies, decisionmakers do not have generally accepted standards or integrated data to gauge the quality of nontraditional and non-credit programs.
 There is a growing recognition in our region regarding the full breadth of training, in-demand skills, and meaningful work experience required to build long-term employability.
-These sub-baccalaureate programs can play an important role in connecting residents to pathways for upward mobility.
+Many sub-baccalaureate programs can play an important role in connecting residents to pathways for upward mobility.
 Their topics and structures may need to be further rationalized or enhanced based on the needs of growing industries and the economic outcomes of students.
 Many education and training providers are already adjusting their policies and curricula to reflect best practices for such programs.
+Improved information about program characteristics, competencies, and outcomes can also help potential students make a confident choice about what programs to pursue.